Taking on 2–3 new engagements in 2026 — EST & PST hours

 The true cost of support ticket investigation

-The average B2B SaaS support ticket costs $18–35 to resolve.
+The average B2B SaaS support ticket costs $18-35 to resolve.
 But that number hides the real expense.
-When you decompose resolution into its phases, investigation — the part where an engineer queries ClickHouse, checks Linear, verifies Stripe, and reviews GitHub — accounts for $17–40 of that cost per ticket.
-That's 75–85% of the total.
-At a company handling 200 technical tickets per month, investigation alone costs $3,400–8,000/month, or $40,000–96,000/year.
+When you decompose resolution into its phases, investigation - the part where an engineer queries ClickHouse, checks Linear, verifies Stripe, and reviews GitHub - accounts for $17-40 of that cost per ticket.
+That's 75-85% of the total.
+At a company handling 200 technical tickets per month, investigation alone costs $3,400-8,000/month, or $40,000-96,000/year.
 Per support engineer.
+For US SaaS teams running 400+ tickets per week, that investigation tax compounds even faster across SLA pressure, overtime, and engineering interruptions.
 This cost is invisible in industry benchmarks because they measure resolution time as a single number.

 How investigation cost breaks down